bilke/Craft-Docs/source/templating/reference/functions.rst

 Template Functions
 ==================

-On top of the template functions that `Twig comes with <http://twig.sensiolabs.org/doc/functions/index.html>`_, Blocks provides a few of its own:
+On top of the template functions that `Twig comes with <http://twig.sensiolabs.org/doc/functions/index.html>`_, Craft provides a few of its own:

 ``url``
     Returns a URL relative to your Site URL.